 Call the Health Concierge when you and your physician begin to discuss transplant services.
 Your Health Concierge can answer benefit questions, help you find an in-network provider, tell you about the services offered by the National Medical Excellence Program and refer you to the Special Case Customer Service Unit to start the transplant authorization process.

 The Plan's transplant coverage includes (but is not limited to) the following transplants:

-• Bone marrow/stem cell
+- Bone marrow/stem cell

-• Liver

 - Heart

+- Heart/lung

+- Intestine

-- nedi t
+- Kidney

-- Heart/lungIntestine
+- Liver

 - Lung

 - Pancreas

 - Simultaneous pancreas/kidney